-For many the issue caused immense conflict, trying to balance the want for security whilst seeing engaging with interest as haram.
-It also seemed there are different ideas on what “necessity” even means,
+For many the issue has caused immense conflict, trying to balance the want for security whilst seeing engaging with interest as haram.
+It also seems there are different ideas on what “necessity” even means:

-The first port of call in these conversations is often “what about a Shariah-compliant mortgage?”.
-While Islamic mortgages are available, they are still not as accessible to many Muslims as the deposit amount can be a lot higher than what is needed for a scheme such as the first to buy scheme.
+The first port of call in these conversations is often, “What about a Shariah-compliant mortgage?”
+While Islamic mortgages are available, they are still not as accessible to many Muslims, as the deposit amount can be a lot higher than what is needed for a scheme such as the “help to buy” one.

-For young couples who are still finding their way in their careers, like Inayah Zaheen, 26-year-old doctor, and her husband, when comparing an Islamic mortgage with a standard one, it can feel like an Islamic mortgage is a couple tens of thousands too out of reach.
+For young couples who are still finding their way in their careers, like 26-year-old doctor Inayah Zaheen and her husband, when comparing an Islamic mortgage with a standard one, it can feel like an Islamic mortgage is a couple tens of thousands too out of reach.

 “Of course, if there was an alternative that would be incredible, but even Islamic mortgage options need a 60% deposit for first-time buyers which is unrealistic!
 If this country had rent to buy options that would also be great,” says Zaheen.

-For many renting also feels like “throwing money down the drain” or paying towards someone else’s mortgage.
-For Inayah it was also about a long-term plan of being able to have an asset to pass onto generations and for security.
+For many, renting also feels like “throwing money down the drain” or paying towards someone else’s mortgage.
+For Inayah it was also about a long-term plan of being able to have an asset to pass onto subsequent generations, and for security.

 Mortgage as a deal-breaker in a relationship

-For others like 52-year-old Shaheen S (name changed for anonymity), it isn’t a matter of negotiation and even a deal-breaker when it comes to who to get married to.
-He is still renting after 22 years of marriage and 3 kids because he has never been convinced by the justification of taking out a mortgage.
+For others like 52-year-old Shaheen S (name changed for anonymity), it isn’t a matter of negotiation.
+It’s even a deal-breaker when it comes to choice of spouse.
+He is still renting after 22 years of marriage and three kids, because he has never been convinced as to the justification of taking out a mortgage.

 Taking such a stance comes with critique from family and friends who see renting as a waste of money and mortgages as a necessity in this day and age.